RaspberryTyler/personal-blog/app/content/2021-08-30_beginning-to-play-with-shell-scripting.md

 I'm super tired.
 But I built a small Bash CLI today.
 It would have been way easier to build in JavaScript or Python, but I'm trying to build all of my SacMusic stuff for maximum compatability.
 I want to make very few assumptions about the development OS.
 I'm even going as far as putting Terraform and Ansible in containers so I don't have to install them on the host OS.
 The Bash CLI that I built was actually a wrapper around my containerized Terraform and Ansible that makes it nicer to interact with from the host.

 I had originally worried that when I started learning Docker, Ansible and Terraform that I'd get much weaker with my shell skills, or at least stop improving.
 The completely opposite has been true: I've learned much more about Linux and the shell than I've ever known from using these tools.
 While I'm still new to all of these tools and I'm novice at shell scripting, it strikes me that I've learned more about development and operations than I ever reasonably imagined I would when I started programming five years ago.
-Wild
+Wild.

 ## Shell scripting notes